adafruit/Adafruit_CC3000_Shield_PCB/README.md

 **Please note that the CC3000 module is discontinued and we suggest the [Adafruit Airlift products](https://www.adafruit.com/?q=airlift) as a replacement** - it has SSL support, soft-AP capability, and is more reliable.

 PCB files for Adafruit CC3000 Shields.
-The fFormat is EagleCAD schematic and board layout
+The format is EagleCAD schematic and board layout

 For more details, check out the product page at